letsintegreat/GSoC-Proposal/README.md

 * Surf others’ profiles in the app.
 * A redesigned profile page with every piece of information that we have.
 * Configure and set up the app to open BLT web links right into the flutter app.
-* A beautiful 404 page for invalid web links.
 * Report bugs anonymously.